What Is BDSM? Submission And Safe Practice

 To be clear, before we get started, BDSM is all about trust and comfort.
 You decide what happens to your body, and there is always the option to say no or refuse consent (this is especially helpful to know when it comes to the bondage and discipline section).

 Bondage and discipline refer to the act of training and restraining a submissive partner (sub).
 As we stated above, many of you may already be familiar with these types of exercises.
-Some of the most common uses of bondage in sex lives that aren't typically associated with BDSM include using handcuffs, ropes, or blindfolds during sex.
+Some of the most common uses of bondage in sex lives that aren't typically associated with BDSM include using handcuffs, ropes, or blindfolds during sex and sexual acts.
 However, more advanced forms of bondage may consist of suspension devices, cages, or swings.
 If you are comfortable with it, the tools most likely exist to help you find the right type of restraint.

 When it comes to being punished or trained, you must speak with your sexual partner before the act.
 You need to make sure that you are vocal about what you are looking for, what is not okay, and what you like.
 BDSM is an opportunity for exploration, but it only works if your boundaries and desires are respected.